trynthink/scout/docs/tutorials.rst

 .. _tech-potential-energy-plot-example:
 .. figure:: images/total_energy_TP.*

    Primary energy use baselines, and improvements with the adoption of two ECMs -- LED Troffers and Residential Cold Climate Heat Pumps -- are shown for the range of years in the model.
 The data shown are from the :ref:`technical potential <ECM diffusion>` adoption scenario, which is reflected in the large overnight energy use reductions when the ECM is applied to the baseline market.
 The data are derived from a model that included many ECMs besides those shown, thus the ECMs' impact changes under :ref:`competition <ECM-competition>`.
 Note that for these figures, the primary energy use y-axis scale is different.
 For the LED Troffers ECM, the baseline does not change with competition, but the ECM is outcompeted by other lighting ECMs.
 The Residential Cold Climate Heat Pumps ECM shows a reduced baseline with competition, which is a result of demand-side heating and cooling measures reducing the total heating and cooling services required from HVAC equipment.
 Uncertainty in the results with competition arises due to uncertainty present in a competing ECM, but even in competition, there are still some energy savings compared to the baseline.
-Large variations in the baseline in both ECMs prior to the current year are an artifact of NEMS, which is used for the AEO__ projections.
+Large variations in the baseline in both ECMs prior to the current year are an artifact of NEMS, which is used to generate the AEO__ projections.

 ..
 LED Troffers - CCHP (R) - Legend
 .. __: http://www.eia.gov/forecasts/aeo/